 You should receive a letter from the VBA on the day of inspection.

-Where possible, the VBA aims to give as much notification as possible to owners’ corporations – at least 48 hours.
+Prior to the inspection taking place, owners corporations and landlords will also be informed.
+Where possible, the VBA aims to give as much notification as possible to owners corporations – at least 48 hours.

-Your owners’ corporation will be asked to actively inform residents about the inspections, and to provide fire safety tips for your home and balcony.
+Your owners corporation will be asked to actively inform residents about the inspections, and to provide fire safety tips for your home and balcony.

-A building inspector visits your building and meets your building owner or owners' corporation.
+A building inspector visits your building and meets your building owner or owners corporation.

 Your council's Municipal Building Surveyor or a representative may also attend.

 The inspector assesses cladding from the street and inside common areas, and records the results.

 The inspector may ask if they can enter your apartment to assess cladding.
 They will show you official identification and explain why they are requesting entry.
 If you agree, you will be asked to sign a form that allows the VBA inspector to enter.